Microflow/kick-me/README.md

 <img src="http://i.imgur.com/mh5Myae.jpg" width="40%" height="auto">
 </p>

 ## Practicing guitar?
-Morning Workout?
+Morning workout?
 Make a promise for tomorrow morning.
 Friends can scream at you to get it done.

 ## Research and Code Snippets